-PSE is required to submit, on an annual basis, a report of its GHG emissions to the state of Washington Department of Ecology including a report of emissions from all individual power plants emitting over 10,000 tons per year of GHGs and from certain natural gas distribution operations.
+PSE is required to submit, on an annual basis, a report of its GHG emissions to the state of Washington Department of Ecology including a report of emissions from all individual power plants emitting over 10,000 tons per year of GHGs and from certain natural gas distribution facilities and operations.
 Emissions exceeding 25,000 tons per year of GHGs from these sources must also be reported to the U.S. Environmental Protection Agency (EPA).
 Capital investments to monitor GHGs from the power plants and in the distribution system are not required at this time.
 Since 2002, PSE has voluntarily undertaken an annual inventory of its GHG emissions associated with PSE's total electric retail load served from a supply portfolio of owned and purchased resources.

-The most recent data indicate that PSE's total GHG emissions (direct and indirect) from its electric supply portfolio in 2020 were 8.3 million metric tons of carbon dioxide equivalents.
-Approximately 25.3% of PSE's total GHG emissions (approximately 2.1 million metric tons) are associated with PSE's ownership and contractual interests in Colstrip.
-Compared to 2019, total emissions decreased appreciably, by 26.2%.
-This trend is due primarily to the retirement of Colstrip Units 1 and 3, totaling 307 MW of coal capacity, effective December 31, 2019.
-PSE's overall emissions strategy demonstrates a concerted effort to manage customers' needs with an appropriate balance of new renewable generation, existing generation owned and/or operated by PSE and significant energy efficiency efforts.
+The most recent data indicate that PSE's total GHG emissions (direct and indirect) from its electric supply portfolio in 2021 were 9.1 million metric tons of carbon dioxide equivalents.
+Approximately 27.5% of PSE's total GHG emissions (approximately 2.5 million metric tons) are associated with PSE's ownership and contractual interests in Colstrip.
+Compared to 2020, total emissions increased by 9.0%.
+This trend is due primarily to an increase in output from Colstrip Units 3 and 4 and an increase in output from the natural gas thermal fleet.
+PSE's overall emissions strategy continues to demonstrate a concerted effort to manage customers' needs with an appropriate balance of new renewable generation, existing generation owned and/or operated by PSE and significant energy efficiency efforts.